|

 am originally from South Africa however I currently live in Royston.
 I

-often cycle and do walks around Towards
+often cycle and do walks around North Hertfordshire

 the end of October/ beginning of November, I undertook two similar walks